javalite/javalite-site/content/src/activejdbc/many_to_many_associations.md

 +----+-----------+------------+

 Looking at this table, we can discern that a doctor with ID = 1 (John Doe) has two patients:
 Jim Cary and John Carpenter.
 However Jim Cary also sees doctor Hellen Hunt.
-Let's see what kind of a support ActiveJDBC provides when it comes to many to many relationship.
+Let\'s see what kind of a support ActiveJDBC provides when it comes to many to many relationship.
 We will use the same table we outlined above.

 ## Writing models